ghostbuster91/nvim-next/README.md

 })
 ```

-The `setup` function is only a convenient way of hooking external methods in the engine.

-You can also do it the other way around:
+Any mappings including the `f`/`t` can be also set later using following syntax:

 ```lua
 local next = require("nvim-next").setup()